 - or descending.

 The sorting attribute in a sort expression is the name of an attribute in the index.
 Attribute names will often be the same as field names.
-In the search definition, an attribute is indicated by the indexing language fragment for a field having an attribute statement.
+In the schema, an attribute is indicated by the indexing language fragment for a field having an attribute statement.

 When sorting on attributes, it is recommended to use the built in unranked rank-profile, this allows the search kernel to execute the query significantly faster then execution the ranking framework for many hits and then finally ignore this score and sort by the specified sorting specification.